 Biography and Research

-Professor Wendy C. Crone is the Associate Dean for Graduate Education in the Graduate School and a Professor in the Department of Engineering Physics at the University of Wisconsin-Madison.
-Her research is in the area of solid mechanics and many of the topics she has investigated are connected with nanotechnology and biotechnology.
-As a Professor in the Department of Engineering Physics with affiliate appointments in the Departments of Biomedical Engineering and Materials Science and Engineering at the University of Wisconsin-Madison, she has applied her technical expertise to:
+Wendy C. Crone is a Professor in the Department of Engineering Physics with affiliate appointments in the Departments of Biomedical Engineering and Materials Science and Engineering at the University of Wisconsin–Madison.
+Her research is in the area of solid mechanics, and many of the topics she has investigated are connected with nanotechnology and biotechnology.
+She has applied her technical expertise to: